Title 47 CFR Part 15: Unlicensed broadcasting

 On the standard AM broadcast band, under 15.219, transmission power is limited by 100 milliwatts of DC input power to the final RF stage (with restrictions on size, height of, and type of antenna), or alternatively, under 15.221, if the AM transmission originates on the campus of an educational institution, the transmission can theoretically be any power so long as it does not exceed the field strength limits stated in 15.209 at the perimeter of the campus, 24,000/fkHz μV/m.

 Unlicensed broadcasts on the FM broadcast band (88 to 108 MHz) are limited to a field strength of 250 microvolts per meter (~48 dBμ) measured at a distance of 3 meters.
 This corresponds to a maximum effective radiated power of 0.01 microwatts.
 Emissions must be kept within the 88.0 to 108.0 MHz band under 15.239 rules.

-Unlicensed broadcasts on the TV broadcast bands are prohibited, except for certain medical telemetry devices and other low power auxiliary stations.
+Unlicensed broadcasts on the TV broadcast bands are prohibited, except for certain medical telemetry devices, wireless microphones, and other low power auxiliary stations.
 87.5 to 88.0 MHz is considered part of the VHF TV low band.
 For TV, 15.241 and 15.242 deal with high VHF (channels 7 to 13), 15.242 also deals with UHF (band IV and band V).